 Peter Lloyd Presents a History of NYC's Subway Maps

-RIT's Vignelli Center for Design Studies is hosting software designer Peter Lloyd for a talk about his documentation of the history of New York City's subway map.
+RIT's Vignelli Center for Design Studies hosted software designer Peter Lloyd for a talk about his documentation of the history of New York City's subway map.

 When and Where